Sorry, you need to enable JavaScript to visit this website.

 Afterschool Programs

-• Afterschool enrollment will begin on Monday, June 6, 2022, at 12 noon.
-Enrollment will take place online for students who have completed their 2022-2023 school day registration.
+• Afterschool registration will take place online for students who have completed their School Year 2024-2025 enrollment.

-• New this school year!
-You will be able to access the online enrollment system on a cellular device, computer or tablet.
+• The online enrollment system works on a cellular phone, computer, or tablet.
 If you lack access to any of these devices, computers will be available at your school.
 Please call your school to find out when you can come in to register.
 DC Public Libraries also have computers available for public use.

 What do afterschool programs offer?